Love Letter board game is a popular deduction card game. Very easy to learn and play, it’s accessible to a very broad audience.

 Extension – More Characters Arrive at the Court

 If you want to play Love Letter with more than four players (up to 8), you can add the extension, that introduces 16 new cards with ten new characters with new abilities for a combined deck of 32 cards.
 New faces add some tactical options and a bit of complexity to the game.

 A weird character, Vinizio can target other characters (naming a number and a player) and if he gets it right, you get an affection token immediately.
 Targeted player is not eliminated by this, but draws a new card.
 Also, despite being rank 9, he is beaten by the Princess at the end of the round.
 But only at the end – during the round, he plays as rank 9.

 Rank 7: Dowager Queen Tummia

-This one work like a Baron, only that a player with the higher rank is eliminated, when you play it.
+This one works like a Baron, only that a player with a higher rank is eliminated when you play it.

 Rank 6: Constable Viktor

 You could say Viktor can reach you beyond the grave.
 If you have him in your discard pile and get knocked out, you get an affection token.
 It’s basically a free token – you get one if you win or lose that round.

 Rank 5: Count Gutram